jessfett/MSU-Project1/README.md

 ## Final Analysis & Limitations:

-Based on our research, we can conclude that there is no strong correlation between the ten cities' weather (temperature/relative humidity) and increases with new COVID cases.
+<b>Based on our research, we can conclude that there is no strong correlation between the ten cities' weather (temperature/relative humidity) and increases with new COVID cases.
 In regards to time spent outside, we did find a positive correlation between increased temperatures and time spent away from the home.
-However, as the populations spent more time away from home, the COVID new cases did not increase.
+However, as the populations spent more time away from home, the COVID new cases did not increase.</b>

+The relationships between temperature and cases, humidity and cases, and latitude and cases all showed weak correlations, if any.
+We did find that time spent outside increased as temperatures increased.
+With 81% of the data being represented by the regression line, we could with slight confidence use our regression line to predict the average amount of time spent outside based off a given temperature.
+We looked to see if there was a transitive property bridging temperature to time spent outside to new cases, however; the time spent outside did not have a strong correlation with the number of cases amongst all cities in the study.

+Finally, we utilized a T-Test to test the alternate hypothesis that cities with average temperatures over 70 saw higher COVID cases.To do so we utilized Miami and Detroit as independent populations.
+These cities had average temperatures of 61.2 and 81.6, however; the t-test came back with a p-value of .19, showing there is no support to the alternative hypothesis.

+<b>Overall, after analyzing multiple factors of weather and their impact on COVID cases around the US, there is no strong correlation between the two. </b>

 ### 1) Individual City/State Reaction to COVID